top of page

 Who is eligible for the programs?

-The programs are open to any small business that is a for profit entity owned by a US citizen.
+The programs are open to any small business that is a for profit entity owned by a U.S. citizen.
 Other eligibility requirements can be found on the SBIR website.

 What is a principle investigator?